Structuring and Implementing Physician Incentives in the Age of COVID-19

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide healthcare counsel on physician incentives, examining the legal requirements and the potential risks.
+This CLE course will guide healthcare counsel on physician incentives, examining the legal requirements and the potential risks.
 The panel will compare current incentives and value-based incentives and discuss the impact on regulatory compliance.
 The panel will offer best practices for structuring physician incentives.

 - Review of typical physician incentive arrangements and how the proposed rules as well as the COVID-19 emergency may affect them